How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Introduction

 where $\{M_k\}_{k\geq 0}$ is a zero-mean noise sequence which can potentially be composed of multiplicative and additive components, and $\{\alpha_k\}_{k \geq 0}$ is the step-size schedule.

-Since its inception, SA has been widely studied in the literature.
 The asymptotic almost sure (a.s.) convergence of SA was established in \cite{Borkar2023, benveniste2012, KushnerYin2003, yu2012, liu2025} under diminishing step-size sequence and various assumptions on noise.
-These works typically establish a.s. convergence using the ordinary differential equation (ODE) method, which interprets the SA algorithm as the noisy discretization of the ODE, $\dot{x}=F(x)$ and then study the fluctuations between the SA and the ODE.

-There is a parallel line of work that analyzes the asymptotic statistics of SA.
-The primary focus of these studies is obtaining asymptotic normality, i.e., the distributional convergence of the rescaled iterate $(x_k-x^*)/\sqrt{\alpha_k}$ to a Gaussian limit under some mild conditions on the operator and the noise \cite{Chung1954SA, Fabian1968, Fort2015, borkar2024odemethodasymptoticstatistics, hu2024central}.
-Notably, a stronger result within this context, analogous to the ODE method, is constructing the corresponding stochastic differential equation (SDE) whose stationary distribution coincides with the Gaussian limit and studying the error between rescaled iterate and this SDE \cite{benveniste2012}.

-Inspired by the asymptotic distributional behavior of SA, there is a vast amount of literature in which the researchers have proposed SA algorithms that are asymptotically optimal such as in \cite{polyak1992acceleration, devraj2017zap, chen2021statistical, li2022root}.
-However, rescaled SA typically exhibits non-Gaussian behavior in finite-time, and therefore optimality no longer holds.
+These works typically utilize the ordinary differential equation (ODE) viewpoint, which interprets the SA algorithm as the noisy discretization of the ODE, $\dot{x}=F(x)$ and then study the fluctuations between the SA and the ODE.
+A parallel line of work analyzes the asymptotic statistics of SA.
+The primary focus of these studies is obtaining asymptotic normality, i.e., the distributional convergence of the rescaled iterate $(x_k-x^*)/\sqrt{\alpha_k}$ to a Gaussian limit under some mild conditions \cite{Chung1954SA, Fabian1968, Fort2015, borkar2024odemethodasymptoticstatistics, hu2024central}.
+A stronger result within this context, analogous to the ODE method, is constructing the corresponding stochastic differential equation (SDE) whose stationary distribution coincides with the Gaussian limit and studying the error between rescaled iterate and this SDE \cite{benveniste2012}.
+These asymptotic normality behavior forms the basis for a vast amount of literature that focuses on improving the SA algorithm such as to achieve optimal asymptotic variance \cite{polyak1992acceleration, devraj2017zap, chen2021statistical, li2022root}.

+However, in practice, one is interested in the behavior of the iterates at finite time.
 This discrepancy prompts the following question:

-In this paper, we answer this question in the affirmative.
-Specifically, we establish sharp non-asymptotic rate of convergence for Wasserstein-1 distance between the distribution at time $k$ and the asymptotic normal distribution.
+It turns out that the exact distribution of the rescaled SA iterates at finite time is intractable in general.
+So, we show that the finite time rescaled SA iterates can be approximated by a Gaussian and quantify the approximation by presenting a bound on the Wasserstein-1 distance.
+We characterize the covariance of this Gaussian and show that it converges to the asymptotic covariance in the limit.